Expat groups in Zug and Lucerne

 Expatica's quick links to expat groups in Swiss cities Zug and Lucerne.

-Below is our list of expat groups in Zug; click on the links below to go to the group’s website.
+Below is our list of expat groups in the Swiss cities of Zug and Lucerne.
+Click on the links below to go to the group’s website.
 Should you wish to add a group, please contact us or add your group to our A-Z Listings.

 A community for expats and locals in Geneva, Lausanne, Bern, Zurich and Basel.
 A good way to get information, join activities and meet people.

 The IMKC is a club for English-speaking families with young children.
 Most activities are designed for mums and kids to meet in a social and learning environment.
 The club offers various playgroups that meet weekly in a rented room.
 Members can choose what group to attend according to the child’s age and development.